jenv5507/surfs_up/README.md

 # Surfs up analysis

-# Overview of the analysis:
+# Overview of the analysis

 The purpose of this analysis was to look at temperature data for the months of June and December in Oahu to determine of a surf and ice cream shop is sustainable year-round in Oahu, Hawaii.
 In addition, I also looked at the precipitation levels for June and December in Oahu.
 This analysis will help W. Avy make a decision to either move forward with the business or move on to the next idea.

-# Results:
+# Results

 I have included an image of the key stats for June and December temperatures.
 Following are three of the key differences I noticed when comparing the temperature for June and December.